qdread/biodiversity-farm2fork-analysis/README.md

 The file names and paths to the data within the archive are listed in this repository `docs/data_filenames.csv`.

+In addition, a few functions are called from an R package `Rutilitybelt` that I wrote.
+The source for this package is included in the root directory of this repo, called `Rutilitybelt_0.0.0.9000.tar.gz`.
+It can be installed from source using the command `R CMD INSTALL Rutilitybelt_0.0.0.9000.tar.gz`.

 *last modified by QDR, 02 July 2021*